Silvia Navarro: Career

 Navarro's career began when she was still a baby, appearing in ads for different brands.
 As a child, she did casting for children's telenovela Carrusel and got a role, but had to quit to go live with her father in another city.
 At age 18, Navarro was the host of a game show called A la cachi, cachi porra, broadcast by Canal Once.

-In 1998, she did casting for Azteca's telenovela Perla, and unexpectedly, won the leading role.
+In 1998, she auditioned for Azteca's telenovela Perla, and unexpectedly, was cast in the leading role.
 After that she continued to appear in Azteca's telenovelas in a leading roles such as: Catalina y Sebastián, La calle de las novias, Cuando seas mía, La duda and La heredera.

 In 2007, after three years of absence from telenovelas, Navarro returns to Azteca to star in Montecristo.
-The same year, she joined the cast of the play Chicas católicas, which tell the story of several girls between age 6 and 12, who begin to discover the life, and star in the film Amor letra por letra alongside Plutarco Haza.
+The same year, she joined the cast of the play Chicas católicas, which tell the story of several girls between age 6 and 12, who begin to discover the life, and starred in the film Amor letra por letra alongside Plutarco Haza.

 In 2008, after 10 years, Navarro left Azteca and joined Televisa.
-On August 23, 2008, Navarro joined the cast of the production of Nicandro Díaz González, Mañana es para siempre alongside Fernando Colunga and Lucero.
-It became the most successful telenovela in the United States, where it's followed by more than 6 million viewers.
+On August 23, 2008, Navarro joined the cast of Mañana es para siempre, a production by Nicandro Díaz González, alongside Fernando Colunga and Lucero.
+It became the most successful telenovela in the United States, where it was followed by more than six million viewers.

-In 2009 she participated in the play Todos eran mis hijos, and in the movies, Cabeza de Buda, Asesino serial.
+In 2009 she participated in the play Todos eran mis hijos and in the films Cabeza de Buda and Asesino serial.

-In 2010, Navarro appeared in Cuando me enamoro, produced by Carlos Moreno, achieving again a great success in rating.
+In 2010, Navarro appeared in Cuando me enamoro, produced by Carlos Moreno, again achieving success in the ratings.
 In addition, she opened her first restaurant, 'Sabor Amor'.
-On 2014, three years later, she closed it after low revenue.
+In 2014, three years later, she closed it due to low revenue.

-In 2011, Navarro starred in the Comedy film Labios rojos, alongside Jorge Salinas, where she plays a woman who seeks by all means the solution to the sexual problems she has with her husband.
+In 2011, Navarro starred in the comedy film Labios rojos, alongside Jorge Salinas, where she plays a woman who seeks by all means the solution to the sexual problems she has with her husband.

 She returned to the small screen in 2012, starring in Amor bravío, produced by Carlos Moreno, and gave life to 'Camila', a strong woman who after a great tragedy seeks her life and destiny in the Hacienda 'La Malquerida'.
 Two years later, Navarro starred in the comedy Mi corazón es tuyo, a production of Juan Osorio, alongside Jorge Salinas and Mayrín Villanueva.

-On July 12, 2016, Navarro starred in the telenovela of Giselle González's, La candidata.
-She will continue to collaborate with the producer on her next telenovela Caer en tentación.
+On July 12, 2016, Navarro starred in the telenovela, La candidata, produced by Giselle González.
+She continued to collaborate with González in her next telenovela Caer en tentación.

-On October 15, 2020 Navarro confirmed she would be protagonising the titular character, Loli Aguilar on La suerte de Loli.
-This was her first time working for TV network Telemundo and in a production in the United States.
-The series premieres in January 2021.
+On October 15, 2020, Navarro confirmed she would be portray the titular character, Loli Aguilar in La suerte de Loli.
+This was her first time working for TV network Telemundo and her first production in the United States.
+The series premiered in January 2021.